Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Numerical Example

 \subsubsection{Commuters and Non-commuters}

-We use traffic volume data from the Performance Measurement System (PeMS) database to compute the number of daily commuters from one HD to another.
+We use traffic volume data from PeMS database \cite{pems} to compute the number of daily commuters from one HD to another.
 PeMS contains the number of vehicles passing over a sensor in 5 minutes intervals and the average speed of these vehicles.
 We approximate the number of vehicles traveling from one region to another region by extending a previously published dynamic origin-destination estimation (DODE) model \cite{ma2018estimating,yu2024extending}.
 We depict a heatmap of the estimated traffic flow volume by number of vehicles on a daily basis in Figure~\ref{OD_heatmap}.
-There are a total of 2,876,523 vehicles represented in Figure~\ref{OD_heatmap}.
-In the year 2020, there were an estimated 4,396,232 commuters across the LAC \cite{commuter}.
-Therefore, we scale up this matrix by multiplying all entries by 1.53 (the subsequent average number of people in each vehicle) to obtain a matrix of the number of commuters in LAC.
+Figure~\ref{OD_heatmap} represents a total of 2,876,523 vehicles.
+In 2020, there were an estimated 4,396,232 commuters across LAC \cite{commuter}.
+Given evidence suggesting a dramatic decrease in public transportation usage during that year \cite{liu2020impacts}, we assume that people used cars to commute rather than public transportation.
+We also assume that people did not walk to mega-sites for vaccination; indeed, LAC offered drive-through-only vaccinations at these empirical mega-sites.
+Therefore, to obtain a matrix representing the number of commuters in LAC, we scale up the vehicle matrix by multiplying all entries by 1.53—the average number of people per vehicle (calculated by dividing the total number of commuters by the number of vehicles).
 The number of commuters in each HD can then be computed by summing the corresponding row of the commuter matrix.
 Then the number of non-commuters can be obtained by taking the difference from the total population in each HD \cite{population}.